cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 - `charts/repositories`: Contains repository modules responsible for data access related to charts (e.g., fetching charts from the database).
 Basically, Django ORM could take the duty of `repository` layer.
 Because it supports 5 SQL databases and allows the use of in-memory databases for testing.
-But, I introduce a persistence layer to separate the saving/getting persistence data duty from Django models.
+But, I introduce repository layer to separate the saving/getting persistence data duty from Django models.
 So that, Django models could work as DDD's entities only (Single Responsibility).

 - `charts/tests`: Contains unit tests for views and other components related to charts.